Burns supper: Address to the Lassies

 This was originally a short speech given by a male guest in thanks to the women who had prepared the meal.
 However, it is now much more wide-ranging and generally covers the male speaker's view on women.
-It is normally amusing and not offensive, particularly since it will be followed by a reply from the "lassies" concerned.
 The men drink a toast to the women's health.

 Reply to the Laddies

 This is occasionally (and humorously) called the "Toast to the Laddies".
 Like the previous toast, it is generally now quite wide-ranging.
 A female guest will give her views on men and reply to any specific points raised by the previous speaker.
-Like the previous speech, it should be amusing but not offensive.
 Quite often, the speakers giving this toast and the previous one will collaborate so that the two toasts complement each other.

 Works by Burns

 After the speeches there may be singing of songs by Burns (such as "Ae Fond Kiss", "Such a Parcel of Rogues in a Nation", and "A Man's A Man for A' That") and more poetry (such as "To a Mouse", "To a Louse", "Tam o' Shanter", "The Twa Dogs", and "Holy Willie's Prayer").

-That may be done by the individual guests or by invited experts, and it goes on for as long as the guests wish.
+That may be done by the individual guests or by invited experts.
 It may include other works by poets influenced by Burns, particularly poets writing in Scots.
-Foreign guests may also be invited to sing or say works from their land.